 We met in late October and set everything up.
 We discussed goals, which I kept vague because I really have never been comfortable discussing my long term body goals with people in general.

 As I’ve been working with the trainer, what I have realized is how much I used to love the gym when I lost 150 pounds when I was 25.
 It was tougher this time, because I’m a bit older and ironically more out of shape even though I’m about 50 pounds lighter than my peak weight in my 20s.
 I’m muddling through the workouts he gives me, always complaining just enough but for some reason I just trusted this guy.
 I don’t know why… when you have a trainer that just clicks, you know it.

 What’s really amazing to me is how much better I am feeling these days.
 Even when I am feeling completely exhausted, I am still feeling better than I did at this time last year or even a few months ago.
 I’m doing dynamic bodyweight exercises and not giving it a second thought where I used to joke about how I had a hard time moving this much weight.
-As I was throwing a ball at a target today, my trainer asked, “remember when you were struggling with that ball and complaining about how heavy it was?” and I smiled, realizing that yes I do remember that and I’m quite happy about that.
+I joke about "the old me" with people with a chuckle, realizing I am quickly leaving that part of my life behind.

 So now begins the next phase.
 If I was "Ben 1.0" prior, and "Ben 1.5" 8 months ago, today I'm introducing "Ben 2.0".
 He's new & improved.
 He's less cynical.
 He's more energetic.
 Most of all, for the first time in a very long time, he's happy.
 Not fake happy, like when you smile and grudgingly go about your day, but really, truly happy at all the changes in life and the changes to come.